redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/01/README.md

 800 * 450 * 4 bytes per pixel = 1,440,000 bytes
 ```

-However, we also know that WebAssembly memory can only be allocated in 64Kb pages.
-Therefore, we will need 22, 64Kb memory pages
+However, we also know that WebAssembly memory can only be allocated in 64Kb pages

 ```javascript
 Math.ceil(1440000 / 65536) = 22 pages
 ```

+Therefore, we will need 22, 64Kb memory pages

 In addition to memory needed for the image, we need to allocate some memory for the colour palette information.[^1]  This is simply a precalculated lookup table to translate an iteration value into a colour.
 Assuming we limit the maximum number of iterations to 32,768 and each colour requires 4 bytes, then we will need to allocate a further 2 pages of WebAssembly memory: